LikaloLLC/tourguide.js/README.md

 * `preloadimages`: if you want to preload images, you may set this attribute to true; default is false

+* `restoreinitialposition`: if you want to restore the scroll position after the tour ended, you may set this attribute to true; default is true

 * `colors`: if you want to customize the color schema of this plugin, use this attribute.

   Here is the defult